Table of Contents

 Vacancies in real estate are very normal; in fact, it is very rare to have a 0% rental vacancy rate, especially on a larger property like a 100-unit multifamily apartment community.
 On smaller rental properties like duplexes, triplexes, or single-family rentals, having vacancies could me you’re either 100% vacant, 33.3% vacant, or 50% vacant.

 Filling vacancies is a crucial part of operating cash flow-producing real estate, as when units or properties sit vacant, you’re either running on a cash flow deficit or close to it, depending on the size of the property or portfolio.
+The distinction between physical and economic vacancy matters when evaluating any multifamily deal.

 How to Calculate Vacancy Rate in Real Estate